jhuapl-bio/taxtriage/docs/usage.md

 .nextflow_log       # Log file from Nextflow
 # Other nextflow hidden files, eg. history of pipeline runs and old logs.
 ```
+### All (Currently Used) Sample Sites/Types

+1. blood
+2. csf
+3. sterile
+4. nasal
+5. oral
+6. vaginal
+7. gut
+8. abscess
+9. lung
+10. abscess
+11. stool
+12. skin
+13. ear
+14. sputum
+15. urine

+The above names are currently used to match pathogens in the annotation [sheet](../assets/pathogen_sheet.csv).
+However, only those in bold (see [here for more info](#sample-types-and-hmp)).
+Within the samplesheet, the **general_classification**, **pathogenic_sites**, and **commensal_sites** columns will try to match to these, priority being in reverse order.
+In general, if a sample-type you've specified matches a value in these columns in this priority, the organism will be listed as that in the PDF.

+❗ Note that commensal or potential pathogens will by default be hidden in the PDF but available in the **.paths.txt** file in the reports folder [see here for more info](#final-text-output-location).
+They can also be enabled, in the PDF, with `--show_potentials --show_commensal`

 ##### Define single samples